-The total criticized component of the portfolio, excluding loans held-forsale and loans at fair value, was \$21.7 billion at March 31, 2020, compared with \$15.1 billion at December 31, 2019.
-The increase was largely driven by downgrades in Oil & Gas resulting from lower oil prices and impacts from the COVID-19 pandemic, and downgrades in Consumer & Retail primarily due to impacts from the COVID-19 pandemic.
-Below are summaries of the Firm's exposures as of March 31, 2020, and December 31, 2019.
+Total criticized exposure excluding loans held-for-sale and loans at fair value, was \$37.4 billion at September 30, 2020, compared with \$15.1 billion at December 31, 2019, representing approximately 3.5% and 1.5% of total wholesale credit exposure, respectively.
+The increase in total criticized exposure was largely driven by downgrades in Consumer & Retail and Oil & Gas due to impacts from the COVID-19 pandemic.
+Predominantly all of the \$37.4 billion was performing and approximately half was undrawn.

+Below are summaries of the Firm's exposures as of September 30, 2020, and December 31, 2019.
 The industry of risk category is generally based on the client or counterparty's primary business activity.